Karthik016996148/lumaa-spring-2025-ai-ml/README.md

      ```bash
      python -m nltk.downloader stopwords
      ```
+4. **Run .ipynb file**
+   - Open the file in google colab and upload the dataset.
+   - Run all the cells and install dependencies if needed.

-4. **Run the Recommender App**
+5. **Run the Recommender App**
-   - Start the Streamlit app:
+   - Open cmd in your desktop (make sure all the files are in the same folder):
      ```bash
-     cd "Your file path"
+     cd "Your folder path"
      streamlit run mrs_sl.py
      ```
    - A local web page will open in your browser (by default at `http://localhost:8501`).